XCTEQ/XCFit/README.md

 ---
-# XCFit Swift Framework : XCUI Protocol Oriented, Page Object Pattern + Pre-Defined Steps
+# XCFit Swift Framework : Protocol Oriented BDD+ Page Object + Pre-Defined Steps

 ## Protocol Oriented BDD

+You can read step by step tutorial on my blog on Protocol-Oriented BDD [here](http://shashikantjagtap.net/introducing-protocol-oriented-bdd-swift-ios-apps/)

 XCFit template supports Protocol Oriented BDD.
 Swift is a protocol oriented language and we don't want to miss the point of Protocol, Extensions and Enums.
-To setup template
+To setup template.
+You can read step by step tutorial on my blog on Protocol-Oriented BDD[ here](http://shashikantjagtap.net/introducing-protocol-oriented-bdd-swift-ios-apps/)

 - From Xcode, create a new app(Or use existing app) and select File ---> New ----> Target